ShockRockStar/Phrase-Hunter-Game/README.md

 The Phrase.js file contains the Phrase class which first converts all phrases to lowercase.
 I add a method, 'addPhraseToDisplay' which maps, the phrases as an array, checks if a character is selected and creates a list element which is appended to the unordered list element.

 The checkLetter method checks the letter class length.
 If there is no letter a boolean value is not returned.

+ShowMatchedLetter method will hide or show the letter class.

+The third file, game.js instantiates the actual phrases for the game in an array, chooses a random phrase to instantiate, starts the game by calling reset function, adding a random phrase, and adding a random phrase to the active phrase.
+This file also checks for a game win or if the user loses.